 “Sorry,” Giggles repeated, sliding the coin back to the colonist.
 “Citizens only.
 Owner’s rules.”

 “What the hell you care about the rules?” the yellow-eye demanded.
-He looked like he wanted to say more, but the bearded man shook his head once.
-Fuming, he turned away from the bar and once again scanned the room with a glare suggesting he was looking for someone to take his frustrations out on.
+Giggles shrugged and went back to wiping glasses.
+After giving Giggles a long, dark look, the yellow-eye turned away from the bar and once again scanned the room with a scowl that suggested he was probably looking for someone to pummel for Giggles’ slight.

 The other patrons of The Shop all tactfully ignored the three colonists, with the exception of Athenais and the tanga-weeder.
 The latter was staring at them with wide, glazed eyes, smiling.
 He was probably hallucinating.

-The leader caught Athenais’s eye again and gave her a long look.
-Then he headed for the door.
+The leader caught Athenais’s eye again and gave her a considering look.
+Then, seemingly making a reluctant decision, he just shook his head and headed for the door.
 Athenais felt a pang of regret.
 She’d been looking forward to a fight.
-Two weeks of cramped ship quarters and she wasn’t even going to get bloody.
+Four months of cramped ship quarters and she wasn’t even going to get bloody.
 She felt robbed.

-Before the colonists reached the door, she bellowed, “Giggles, I want three more beers.”
+Before the trio of colonists could reach the door, she bellowed, “Giggles, I want three more beers.”
 Her voice was naturally loud from commanding a shipful of selectively deaf space pirates, and it cut through the silence like a knife.

 The three colonists stopped and eyed her.
 She got up and walked over to the bar.
 With a flourish, she presented her credit coin.

-Giggles frowned at her, then back at the three colonists, who were still standing near the door, watching her.
+Giggles frowned at her, then over her shoulder at the three colonists, who were still standing near the door.
 He made no move to take her coin.
 “Whatcha want ‘em for, Attie?”

 “Why, that’s an odd question,” Athenais said.
 “What do you do with beer, Giggles?”

-Athenais gave Giggles a baffled look, then glanced over her shoulder at the three men.
+Athenais gave Giggles a baffled look, then turned to glance at the three men.
 The leader was watching her with his alien yellow eyes.
 Like her, he had a scar across his cheek, though it was on his right side instead of his left.
 She winked at him again.

 Turning back to Giggles, Athenais said, “Them three?
 Did I ask you to serve them, Giggles?
 I said I want three beers.
 Are you gonna tell me I can’t buy three beers?
 Do I need to take this up with Rabbit?”